hdShang/arxiv-daily/docs/cs-AI/2025-10-06/papers/251004514v1-chartagent-a-multimodal-agent-for-visually-grounded-reasoning-in-com.md

 ---
 layout: default
-title: ChartAgent: A Multimodal Agent for Visually Grounded Reasoning in Complex Chart Question Answering
+title: "ChartAgent: A Multimodal Agent for Visually Grounded Reasoning in Complex Chart Question Answering"
 ---

 # ChartAgent: A Multimodal Agent for Visually Grounded Reasoning in Complex Chart Question Answering